wduquette/molt/notes/journal.md

                     numeric data rep if there is one.
         *   Q: what should we actually call them?
 The "molt_" prefix is unusual in the code-base.
+    *   Answers:
+        *   The existing functions are going to go away; they've been replaced by `pub fn expr(interp: &mut Interp, expr: &Value) -> MoltResult`.
+        *   `Value::as_bool` looks for numeric data reps, and returns true for non-zero and false for zero.
+            *   But `Value::as_bool` does not check to see if the string rep is a numeric string.
+If you want to interpret a general string as a boolean, use `expr`.

 ### 2019-06-22 (Saturday)
 *   Implemented From<T> for the standard Value data representations.